Study: New imaging technology shows promise in detecting of spread of prostate cancer

 What does this mean for me?

-In both studies, 18FDCFPyL PSMA detected more cases where cancer had spread beyond the when compared with standard imaging.
+In both studies, 18FDCFPyL PSMA detected more cases where cancer had spread beyond the prostate when compared with standard imaging.
 For OSPREY, the technique found almost eight times more metastases (spread of cancer) than standard imaging.
 For CONDOR, the technique found cancer spread 62 times more than standard imaging.

 18FDCFPyL PSMA is not FDA-approved for use outside of research studies, and the OSPREY and CONDOR trials are completed.
-However, other clinical trials looking at 18FDCFPyL PSMA as a technology to detect cancer are recruiting participants (see Clinical Trials below).
-If you are at high risk of developing advanced cancer, talk to your healthcare provider to see if you may be eligible for an ongoing clinical trial.
+However, other clinical trials looking at 18FDCFPyL PSMA as a technology to detect prostate cancer are recruiting participants (see Clinical Trials below).
+If you are at high risk of developing advanced prostate cancer, talk to your healthcare provider to see if you may be eligible for an ongoing clinical trial.

 Share your thoughts on this XRAYS article by taking our brief survey.